 Fixed maturity securities available for sale are carried at estimated fair value.
 Changes in fair values are reported as unrealized gains or losses and are recorded in accumulated other comprehensive income.
 On December 31, 2019, the Company changed the classification of its bond and preferred stock investments to available for sale from held to maturity.
-As a result, securities available for sale are carried at estimated fair value instead of amortized cost.
+As a result, securities available for sale are carried at estimated fair value.